 - Discomfort/aching in one or both hands

 - Dropping objects more frequently

 Carpal Tunnel Syndrome occurs when the median nerve, which runs through the wrist to the hand, becomes compressed.
 The problem involves the narrow bony passage in the wrist called the carpal tunnel, through which nine tendons and the median nerve must pass from the arm to the hand.
 Carpal tunnel syndrome is a common condition that results in burning, numbness, or tingling in your fingers, thumb, palm or wrist.
 You may find it difficult to grip objects.
 Patients with carpal tunnel frequently wake at night with pain.

 Mild cases of carpal tunnel syndrome may be treated with nighttime splints, anti-inflammatories, therapy, and/or cortisone injections.
 While non-surgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 Endoscopic carpal tunnel release as a minimally invasive method of relieving carpal tunnel syndrome.
-During surgery, two small (approximately 1/4 inch) incisions are made in the wrist and palm through which an endoscope (small video camera) is inserted to view the surgery on a video monitor.
+During surgery, one small incision is made in the wrist and palm through which an endoscope (small video camera) is inserted to view the surgery on a video monitor.
 A small knife is used to divide the tight tissue compressing the nerve.
-Stitches are typically not required for this procedure because the incisions are so small they can be closed with surgical tape.
-This method frequently results in a shorter recovery time compared to open surgery.
-Patients are typically back to work one day following surgery with restrictions as necessary.
+This method can result in a shorter recovery time compared to minimally invasive surgery, but has a slightly increased risk of nerve damage.
+Patients are typically back to work one or two days following surgery with restrictions as necessary.